danilnagy/dmc/_posts/2015-10-14-server-side-analysis.md

 Now that we have the location of the feature in the grid, we can iterate through the grid and add heat to the cells based on their distance from the feature.
 To control the effect that distance has on the heat added to the cells of the analysis grid, we create a new variable called 'spread'.
 This variable can be given a different value for each record, and could be used to control the relative effect that each record has on the heatmap.
 In our case, we will set this value as a constant 15 for each record, which specifies that each record will affect the grid cells within a radius of 15 grid cells around it.

 Next we create a double loop to iterate over all the grid cells around the record and add heat to the cells by incrementing the value stored in the corresponding place in the 'grid' list.
 To speed up the calculation we limit the loops to only look at cells within the range specified in the 'spread' variable.
 In the outer loop, we will be looking at all the rows starting from 15 less than the position of the record, to 15 more.
 For example, if the current record is located within the 23rd row, we will only look from row 8 (23-15) to row 38 (23+15).
 To make sure we don't reference any rows that don't exist in the grid, we use the `max()` and `min()` function to limit the range so that it is not lower than 0 and is not larger than the number of rows in the grid.
-We put the minimmum and maximum row indexes in the `range()` function, which gives us a list of indexes starting from the minimum and ending at the maximum.
+We put the minimum and maximum row indexes in the `range()` function, which gives us a list of indexes starting from the minimum and ending at the maximum.
 In the inner loop, we use the same logic to iterate over the columns of the grid within the range set by the 'spread' variable.

 ![grid](/dmc/images/grid06.png)